annaS000/research-paper-search-engine/todo-list-app/lesson 2/README.md

 - Implement state management using React's `useState` hook.
 - Set up the `HomePage` component to include:
   - A button to add a sample to-do item using the `addTodo` function.
-  - A list to display the to-do items and toggle their completion status using the `toggleTodo` function
+  - A list to display the to-do items and toggle their completion status using the `toggleTodo` function.

 ### **Steps:**